Automatic Scaling

 Handling bursty workloads

 If you have an upcoming expected spike in your workload, you can use the ClickHouse Cloud API to preemptively scale up your service to handle the spike and scale it down once the demand subsides.
-To understand the current service size and the number of replicas, you can run the query below:
+To understand the current CPU cores and memory in use for each of your replicas, you can run the query below:

 SELECT *